Symmetries in Sorting: Universal Algebra

 The algebraic framework described so far only captures operations, not equations.
 These algebras are \emph{lawless} (or \emph{wild} or \emph{absolutely free}) -- $\SigMon$-algebras are premonoids rather than monoids, and $\str{F}_{\sigMon}$-algebras are free premonoids, not free monoids, since they are missing the unit and associativity laws. \begin{toappendix} For example, by associativity, these two trees of $(\Nat, 0, +)$ should be identified as equal.

-\end{toappendix} To impose equations on the generated abstract syntax trees, we adopt the point of view of equational logic. \begin{definition}[\alink{definition}{Equational Signature}{equational-signature}] An equational signature, denoted $\eqsig$, is a (dependent) pair consisting of: a set of names for equations, $\eqop : \Set$, and an arity of free variables for each equation, $\eqfv : \eqop \to \Set$. \end{definition} \begin{example} The equational signature for monoids $\eqsigMon$ is: $(\Fin[3],\lambda \{0 \mapsto \Fin[1] ; 1 \mapsto \Fin[1] ; 2 \mapsto \Fin[3] \})$.
+\end{toappendix} To impose equations on the generated abstract syntax trees, we adopt the point of view of equational logic. \begin{definition}[\alink{definition}{Term Arity}{term-arity}] A \emph{term arity}, denoted $\eqsig$, is a (dependent) pair consisting of: a set of names for equations, $\eqop : \Set$, and an arity of free variables for each equation, $\eqfv : \eqop \to \Set$. \end{definition} This will be used to define a \emph{system of equations} (\cref{def:system-of-equations}). \begin{example} The term arity for monoids $\eqsigMon$ is: $(\Fin[3],\lambda \{0 \mapsto \Fin[1] ; 1 \mapsto \Fin[1] ; 2 \mapsto \Fin[3] \})$.
 The three equations are the left and right unit laws, and the associativity law -- a 3-element set of names $\{ \term{unitl}, \term{unitr}, \term{assoc} \}$.
-The two unit laws use one free variable, and the associativity law uses three free variables. \end{example} Similar to the term signature functor in~\cref{def:signature-functor}, this produces an equational signature functor on $\Set$. \begin{definition}[\alink{definition}{Eq.
-Signature Functor}{equational-signature-functor}] \end{definition} To build equations out of this, we use the $\sig$-operations and construct trees for the left and right-hand sides of each equation using the free variables available. \begin{definition}[\alink{definition}{System of Equations}{system-of-equations}] A system of equations over a signature $(\sig,\eqsig)$ is a pair of natural transformations:
+The two unit laws use one free variable, and the associativity law uses three free variables. \end{example} Similar to the term signature functor in~\cref{def:signature-functor}, this produces a \emph{term arity functor} on $\Set$. \begin{definition}[\alink{definition}{Term Arity Functor}{term-arity-functor}] \end{definition} To build equations out of this, we use the $\sig$-operations and construct trees for the left and right-hand sides of each equation using the free variables available. \begin{definition}[\alink{definition}{System of Equations}{system-of-equations}] A system of equations over a signature $(\sig,\eqsig)$ is a pair of natural transformations:

 For any set (of variables) $V$, this gives a pair of functions $\eqleft_{V}, \eqright_{V}\colon \EqSig(V) \to \str{F}_{\sig}(V)$, and naturality ensures correctness of renaming. \end{definition} \begin{toappendix} \begin{example} Given $x\colon V$, $\eqleft_{V}(\term{unitl}, (x)),\,\eqright_{V}(\term{unitl}, (x))$ are defined as: